mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 }));
 ```

+[@jedwards1211](https://github.com/jedwards1211) Has taken the time to move this module into a package: [material-ui-render-props-styles](https://github.com/jcoreio/material-ui-render-props-styles).
+Feel free to use it.

 ### styled-components API (+15 lines)

 styled-components's API removes the mapping between components and styles.
 Using components as a low-level styling construct can be simpler.